ttrreevvoorr/dotfiles/README.md

 - `sudo apt update && sudo apt upgrade`
 - Get driver dependencies `sudo apt -y install linux-headers-$(uname -r) build-essential libglvnd-dev pkg-config`
 - `sudo apt install -y nvidia-detect && nvidia-detect`
-- Will likely tell you default `nvidia-driver` is fine - don't believe the lies.
+- Will likely tell you default `nvidia-driver` is fine.
+I can't tell if this is true or not.
-- `sudo apt install nvidia-tesla-4XX-driver` or similar
+- If you disagree, install your preferred driver via `sudo apt install nvidia-tesla-4XX-driver` or similar
 - blacklist noveau by doing something like `echo 'blacklist nouveau \n options nouveau modeset=0' > /etc/modprobe.d/blacklist-nouveau.conf` (double check this file to make sure that piped right)
 - `systemctl reboot`
-- Chances are all is working now, don't be fooled
 - `sudo update-initramfs -u` and see if missing firmware, so download what is missing.
 - Example, if some of `rtl_nic` are missing then wget them from: https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/rtl_nic/ into this director: `/lib/firmware/rtl_nic/`
 - After installing the missing firmware, run `sudo update-initramfs -u` again